line-em/devops-23-24-JPE-1231866/CA1/README.md

   similar to how it's done in Git.

 Overall, while there are some differences in the commands and workflows between Git and Mercurial, the fundamental concepts of version control remain the same.
-With a bit of practice and familiarity, developers can transition from Git to Mercurial and vice versa effectively.